lylecodes/PreHero/README.md

 The purpose of this application is to give the user the ability to create their own pre-workout supplement.

-In Progress:
-The create page will display an interactive builder with a responsive dropdown menu displaying ingredients to select.
+The create page displays an interactive builder with a responsive dropdown menu displaying ingredients to select.
+Additionally, there is an overview menu showing selected ingredients.

 Technologies used:
 ReactJS, NextJS;
-CSS Transitions, CSS Modules
+CSSTransition Component, CSS Modules